-Eight medications are FDA-approved for first-line use in relapsing forms of MS. Of these, five are delivered by injection and three are oral.
+Nine medications are FDA-approved for first-line use in relapsing forms of MS. Of these, five are delivered by injection, three are oral and one is by infusion.

-Two additional medications – both delivered by intravenous infusion – are approved for the treatment of MS
+One additional medication – delivered by intravenous infusion – is approved for the treatment of MS: